rach7777/monax-may/content/blog/2019/2019-02-22-meet-the-marmots-tobias-hofmeister-business-analyst.md

 ### If you had to choose one aspect of our culture that best defines you, which  one would it be and why?

 I think my absolute favourite is playing the infinite game.
 The way how Simon Sinek described this paradigm shift resonates a lot with my personal development.
 I like the idea to reframe competitors into rivals and remaining rooted in one’s own values and beliefs.
 For me there’s a profound change from scarcity to abundance in this thinking.
 When I hear competitors I associate it with the need to be better for the sake of securing scarce resources, in some way driven by external factors beyond my realm of influence.
-On the contrary, when I reframe to seeing rivals it actually empowers me to shine light upon my weaknesses and areas that I can better myself in.
+On the contrary, when I re-frame to seeing rivals it actually empowers me to shine light upon my weaknesses and areas that I can better myself in.
 In this frame of mind I’m not driven by the fear of not getting my needs met, but rather by the genuine desire to live a life in accordance to the most authentic and highest of my ability.
 That’s empowering, being a better version of myself today than I was yesterday.

 ### What challenges does your role bring and how do you meet them?